beorn7/histogram_experiments/README.md

 similar concepts, see above.

-The challenge of the Prometheus use case is that a monitored target cannot just collect observations for a fixed time frame and then sent it off for good to the metrics collection system.
+The challenge of the Prometheus use case is that a monitored target cannot just collect observations for a fixed time frame (like one minute) and then sent it off for good to the metrics collection system, after which all bucket counters can be reset to zero, reestablishing sparseness of the histogram.
 With Prometheus, monitored targets accumulate counts essentially forever and accept “stateless” scrapes from any number of scrapers.
-The assumption is, however, that with real-world observations, the number of used buckets will quickly approach a not too large number, so that resetting the histogram every minute is actually not so much different from never resetting it.
-The datasets provided in this repo are used to provide evidence for that assumption, see observations below.
+The histogram will become less and less sparse because of that, with more and more of the infinite number of buckets being used.
+The assumption is, however, that with real-world observations, the number of used buckets will quickly approach a not too large number, so that resetting a frequently updated histogram every minute is actually not so much different from never resetting it.
+The datasets provided in this repo are used to test that assumption, see observations below.

 Having said that, a very occasional (i.e. rare compared to the scrape interval) reset of a histogram is relatively harmless.
-For example, we could simply reset all histograms every hour, creating a relatively small loss of counts.
+For example, with a typical scrape interval of 15s, resetting all histograms every hour would only lose 0.2% of counts.
 That's particularly helpful if there was a short time span during which “exotic” buckets were populated, e.g. during degraded performance.

 Another approach to limiting the bucket count would be to dynamically widen the “zero bucket”, which is essentially what DDSketch is doing.